 In a well-stocked spice rack, there are typically a few fiery spices available.
 Two of the most popular are crushed red pepper and cayenne powder.
 They both will light up a dish, but is one better than the other depending on the dish?
 Is there a heat difference?
-Are their other distinctions that may affect why you’d choose one over the other?
-Let’s answer those questions and more in another PepperScale Showdown.
+Are there other distinctions that may affect why you’d choose one over the other?
+Let’s answer those questions and more in our comparison.

 Crushed red pepper vs. cayenne: Is one hotter than the other?